There are eight principles guiding RTLB practice:

 New Zealand communities are diverse, with many different cultures, ethnic, religious and socio-economic groups.
 RTLB understand and respect the social and cultural influences on learning in the multi-cultural context of Aotearoa New Zealand.
 They work to strengthen confidence in cultural identity and connection to parents, families/whānau and kura whānau/school communities.

-The RTLB service meets the identified needs of students in their communities by:
+The RTLB service supports schools to meet the identified needs of students in their communities by:

 - appreciating the diversity that individual RTLB bring to their cluster